atrakic/dokku-streamlit-app/README.md

-# Dokku Streamlit App
+# github-leaderboard-app

-This repository contains a Streamlit application deployed using Dokku.
+A tiny github leaderboard using [streamlit](https://streamlit.io).
+Includes a deployment workflow using Dokku.

 ## Prerequisites

+- Python environment
+- Docker
-- Dokku installed on your server
+- Dokku server
 - A domain name pointed to your server
-- Streamlit installed in your project

-## Installation
+## Deployment

 1. Clone the repository: